bill-hoerr/automotive-data-pipeline-demo/README.md

 **Technical Safeguards:**
 - **Circuit breaker patterns** prevent system overload and cascading failures
-- **Exponential backoff** with jitter for resilient API integrations
 - **Structured logging** with correlation IDs for security audit trails
 - **Database indexes** and query optimization for performance at scale